 You can also use a microphone broadcast boom arm attached to your desk or another piece of furniture to all the mic to hand exactly where it works best with your mouth.
 Not too close or too far away.
 It allows you not to have to hunch over to be the right height to the mic and still be within two inches of the microphone itself.

-You can also try a noise gate to help eliminate excessive external noises.
+You can also try a noise gate (see here for the best noise gate VST plugins) to help eliminate excessive external noises.
 A noise gate is an audio processor.
 That controls excessive external noises picked up by an audio device.
 A noise gate blocks the unwanted sounds like a gate.
 When set up correctly, noise gates will allow you to have crisp and clear audio from your Blue Yeti microphone.

 Gain is the point where you will have sound on your microphone and still have quality sound.
 So it is the point between being muted because the gain is so low and the point you sound the best.
 Gain is not volume.

 Too high of a gain will make you sound distorted and loud.
 Zero gain, and you will not hear yourself at all.
 Go as low as you can without sounding too soft.
 The default setting on your Blue Yeti Mic for gain is center, but it may not be the correct setting for you in your situation and environment.

 You should always tweak it for the best sound.